Build two-step confirmation

 Run custom business logic immediately before payment confirmation

-When the customer submits your payment form, use a PaymentIntent to facilitate the confirmation and payment process.
-Create a PaymentIntent on your server with an amount
+When the customer submits your payment form, create a PaymentIntent on your server with an amount and currency enabled.

 Submit the payment to StripeClient-side